tonics-apps/wri-tonics/README.md

 # WriTonics
 Contains WriTonics Releases.

-wriTonics is part of tonics application suite that is specifically suited for blogging, you get the following modules by default
+WriTonics is part of tonics application suite that is specifically suited for blogging, you get the following modules by default

 - Core
 - Field